 If stopping or slowing down is the only safe action you can take in response to a hazard, a technique known as threshold braking should help you to stop in a controlled manner, as quickly as possible.
-This only applies to vehicles which do not use an Anti-lock Braking System (ABS).
+This only applies to vehicles that do not use an Anti-lock Braking System (ABS).
 In ABS-equipped vehicles, drivers need only press their foot down on the brake pedal in a single, firm action.

 In non-ABS vehicles, threshold braking helps to prevent skids by improving your vehicle’s grip on the road’s surface.
 To use this technique in an emergency, apply as much force to the brake pedal as you can without the wheels locking.
 Ease off the pedal if you can feel wheel-lock starting to occur, reapplying pressure to the threshold again, until you have slowed to your desired speed.
 As all vehicles respond differently, it is wise to get to know your car’s brakes before you need to use them in an emergency.

 Dealing with hazards at intersections

-Intersections can be dangerous places, as several opposing streams of traffic meet and would seek to occupy the same portion of roadway.
+Intersections can be dangerous places, as several opposing streams of traffic meet and would seek to occupy the same portion of the roadway.
 Mistakes are easily made if all drivers waiting at an intersection are not paying proper attention to the road.
 You must know how to respond appropriately if cross-traffic enters an intersection that you are already occupying and creates a hazardous situation.
 How you deal with this threat will depend on whether you are already on a path of travel that would conflict with the other vehicle’s path of travel:

 - If you are on a path that directly conflicts with the other vehicle’s path, increase your speed slightly to reach the other side of the intersection.

 - If the other vehicle has entered the intersection but you are not yet on conflicting paths of travel, apply the brakes to yield the right-of-way.